jzheng37/Internship/README.md

 ## Week 2
 mysql_helper: Contains the helper class that connects the database to python to allow direct manipulation of database on python.

 scraper: Contains the BaiduTrendScraper that can obtain the top 10 searchs on Baidu and store them in a database.
+Need mysql_helper to work